UNICT-DMI/UNICT-Elezioni/jsonParser/README.md

   · `1` if you want to extract CdL with a number of student fewer than 500.

+  · `2` if you want to extract Medicine election.

   · `other` if you want to extract political body.